 GWA Grading System Explained: How Philippine Universities Calculate Grades

 Understanding the GWA grading system is crucial for every Filipino college student.
-This comprehensive guide explains how Philippine universities calculate grades, the different grading scales used, and practical strategies to improve your General Weighted Average performance.
+This guide explains how Philippine universities calculate grades, how to interpret common equivalent values such as 1.46, 1.49, 1.51, and 1.74, and how those numbers affect honors, academic standing, and planning.

 What is the GWA Grading System?